-No, the assets that you store on your PDAX account are not insured.
+No, the digital assets that you store on your PDAX account are not insured.

 In general, cryptocurrency exchanges do not qualify for deposit insurance programs because they are not considered as savings institutions.